40 Best Hobbies to Take Up in Your 40s

 Rehearse a few Big Lebowski lines and head to the local bowling alley to work on your strikes and spares.
 Just get a few friends together once a month to go head-to-head (or if you have no bowling-curious friends, join a local league to make a few while taking your rolls to the next level).

-Learn to pick a lock
+Learn to pick a lock as a hobby

 Take Up Chess